ACCESSORIES

 Reticles and Their Functions

-Setting Up and Adjusting the Scope
+Setting and Adjusting the Scope

-Mounting the Scope
+Mounting the rifle scope

 Aligning the Reticle and Adjusting Eye Relief